 The main driver of productivity growth is the capacity to predict and prevent downtime, and to optimize equipment effectiveness and maintenance.

 Meanwhile, improved quality comes from technologies such as real-time quality controls.

 Create a technology roadmap

 Rather than making isolated purchases, look at the overall needs of your business and plan for the long term.
 This is where a technology roadmap can help.
 A technology roadmap is a planning tool that aligns your business objectives to long- and short-term technology solutions.
 It should help you understand your current technological systems, set technology development priorities and provide a timeline for the implementation of new systems.
-The first part to building your roadmap is to get a clear picture of what you are already doing and mapping out your processes.
+The first part of building your roadmap is to get a clear picture of what you are already doing and mapping out your processes.

 Shop around for suppliers

 The Internet gives you access to a wide range of specialized equipment companies, so take the time to browse.
-Check out newsletters targeting specific industries, and attend trade shows where you can get some hands-on time with equipment.
+Check out newsletters targeting specific industries and attend trade shows where you can get some hands-on time with equipment.
 You can also contact industry associations for more information.
 Don't let price alone guide you in your supplier decision.
-Also consider aspects such as post-sales service and a supplier's reputation, and get references.
+Also consider aspects such as after-sales service and a supplier's reputation, and get references.
 If you're a loyal customer, you can ask for better warranties or an extended customer service plan.

 Keep it green

 When purchasing equipment or technology, be sure that it's energy efficient.
-Not only will you be saving money, but you'll also be contributing to the health of the planet.
+Not only will you be saving money but you'll also be contributing to the health of the planet.
 Research the environmental impact of your new equipment and find out how to dispose of your existing equipment in a way that minimizes its impact on the environment.